Choose Which Email/Calendar App to Use (with Office 365)

 You can use your Android, iOS, or other smartphone to manage your Cornell email and calendar.

-- Use any email application (for example, Thunderbird) that supports the IMAP or POP email protocols.
+- Use any email application that supports the IMAP email protocol.
 Please understand that you're responsible for installing and configuring the email application on your own, and doing your own troubleshooting if problems arise.
 Here are the settings you'll need to find in your client's configuration.
 (Microsoft's E-mail Setup Wizard for Office 365 may be helpful.)

 To connect to Cornell's Electronic Directory, locate the Directory Server area of your client's configuration options.